Ahmadmansoor/AdvancedScript/README.md

 ```
 ### 7- asmx :
 it's mirror of asm command in x64dbg, it accept variables.
+Parameter  asmx(addr , Instruction , fill with nops)
+	Instruction: if you define it as var no problem if u but "" or not
+			but if you define it direct it good to surrounded it by ""
+	fill with nops : just put 1 that enough and it will fill the rest with nops.
 ```
    sample :
          - varx str,addr,{rip}